 INDIVIDUAL STRESS MANAGEMENT

-Most interventions to reduce the risk to health associated with stress in the workplace involve both individual and organisational approaches.
-Individual approaches include training and one-to-one psychology services—clinical, occupational, health or counselling.
+Most interventions to reduce the risk to health associated with stress in the workplace involve both individual and organizational approaches.
+Individual approaches include training and one-to-one psychology services—clinical, occupational, health, or counseling.
 They should aim to change individual skills and resources and help the individual change their situation.

-Techniques for managing stress: Training helps prevent stress through:· becoming aware of the signs of stress· Using this to interrupt behaviour patterns when the stress reaction is just beginning.
+Techniques for managing stress: Training helps prevent stress through · becoming aware of the signs of stress· Using this to interrupt behavior patterns when the stress reaction is just beginning.

-Stress usually builds up gradually - The more stress builds up, the more difficult it is to deal with analysing the situation and developing an active plan to minimize the stressors·
+Stress usually builds up gradually - The more stress builds up, the more difficult it is to deal with analyzing the situation and developing an action plan to minimize the stressors·

-A wide variety of training courses may help in developing active coping techniques—for example, assertiveness, communications skills, time management, problem solving, and effective management.
-However, there are many sources of stress that the individual is likely to perceive as outside his or her power to change, such as the structure, management style or culture of the organisation.
-It is important to note that stress management approaches that concentrate on changing the individual without changing the sources of stress are of limited effectiveness, and may be counterproductive by masking these sources.
+A wide variety of training courses may help in developing active coping techniques—for example, assertiveness, communication skills, time management, problem-solving, and effective management.
+However, there are many sources of stress that the individual is likely to perceive as outside his or her power to change, such as the structure, management style, or culture of the organization.
+It is important to note that stress management approaches that concentrate on changing the individual without changing the sources of stress are of limited effectiveness, and maybe counterproductive by masking these sources.
 For example, breathing deeply and thinking positively about a situation causing stress may make for a temporary feeling of well being, but will allow a damaging situation to continue, causing persistent stress and, probably, stress to others.
 The primary aim of the individual approach should be to develop people's skills and confidence to change their situation, not to help them adapt to and accept a stressful situation.

 ORGANISATIONAL STRESS MANAGEMENT

-The prevention and management of workplace stress requires organisational level interventions, because it is the organisation that creates the stress.
+The prevention and management of workplace stress require organizational level interventions because it is the organization that creates stress.
 An approach that is limited to helping those already experiencing stress is analogous to administering sticking plaster on wounds, rather than dealing with the causes of the damage.
 An alternative analogy is trying to run up an escalator that's going down!
-Organisational interventions can be of many types, ranging from structural (for example, staffing levels, work schedules, physical environment) to psychological (for example, social support, control over work, participation).
+Organizational interventions can be of many types, ranging from structural (for example, staffing levels, work schedules, physical environment) to psychological (for example, social support, control over work, participation).